cryptopunksnotdead/awesome-cryptopunks-bubble/README.md

 Q: Who's behind CryptoPunk?

 [Matt Hall](https://github.com/megamattron) and
 [John Watkinson](https://github.com/pents90)
-from [Larva Labs](https://github.com/larvalabs) in New York City, United States
+- two Canadians who grew up in Ontario and studied computer science majors at the University of Toronto - moved to New York in 1999 and nowadays (years later) the two-man team behind [Larva Labs](https://github.com/larvalabs) in New York City, United States.

+John Watkinson was the driver of the Pixel Punks' look, adding wacky hair, pipes, and hats.
+He figured the aesthetic would resonate with crypto enthusiasts.

 ![](i/cryptopunks-creators.png)